 Dr. Sandra Fahy has been a close friend of mine since we first met, shortly after she arrived in Seoul.
 I couldn’t be more proud of her for reasons that are quite evident in this interview, which we did in September of this year.
-We plan to do two posts, one on the story behind her book and a second on the book itself, entitled The Biography of Loss: Collective Suffering and Social Fracture in North Korea.
+We plan to do two posts, one on the story behind her book and a second on the book itself, entitled Marching through Suffering: Loss and Survival in North Korea.

 Sandra did an interview with Dr. Kang, the director of the Korean Studies Institute at USC for National Public Radio.
 (Link)